bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 the room's policy.
 Non-hub servers facilitate interactions between their clients and the hub server.

-In this section, we desribe the state that servers keep and the HTTP endpoints they expose to enable these functions.
+In this section, we describe the state that servers keep and the HTTP endpoints they expose to enable these functions.

 ## Server State